 Softcover, 2018.
 72 pp.

-The images in Lynda Frese's Pacha Mama: earth realm imagine a set of religious iconography using ideas borrowed from the Italian Renaissance and indigenous cultures of South America.
-In this collection, the Saints and the Nature Spirits are fused together in hybrid landscapes.
-The narrative is about the South American earth goddess Pachamama, who appears as a divine entity to us in the natural world.
+The images in Lynda Frese's Pacha Mama: earth realm imagine a set of religious iconography using ideas borrowed from the Italian Renaissance and indigenous cultures of Central and South America.
+In this collection, saints and nature spirits are fused together in hybrid landscapes.
+Pachamama is the earth mother, goddess of fertility and protector of the natural world.
 Themes of redemption and enchantment, death and renewal are echoed in the texts, poems and Sanskrit prayers.

-Frese’s photographic images come from ancient sites ranging from pre-historic Europe, the jungles and lands of the Mayans, to Louisiana’s Gulf of Mexico, where the artist lives.
-Transparent layers of egg tempera paint, made with antique pigments and egg yolks from the studio environments where she is working, are painted over the printed collage images.
+Frese’s photographic images come from ancient sites ranging from pre-historic Europe, the jungles and lands of the Mayans, to Louisiana’s Gulf of Mexico, where she lives.
+Transparent layers of egg tempera paint, made with antique pigments, and egg yolks from the environments where she is working, are painted over the collage images.

 Pacha Mama: earth realm